Introduction:

 season temperatures are comfortable, around mid to low 70s.

-November to April
+November to April is winter months.

 At winter page experience low temperatures and even snow.
 You